Graph theoretical approach to conformal correlators: The conformal squid: Conformal transformations on a graph

 Conformal transformations, by definition, pose stronger constraints on the system than those of the symmetry group of Euclidean space\footnote{As a convention, distances mentioned in the following will be implied to be Euclidean, not Minkowski, as one can in general apply a Wick rotation to move between descriptions.} and, as a consequence of this, distances no longer are invariant under all transformations.
-Instead, one can prove \cite{bib:S5} that the conformal invariants of a set of $N$ points (in position space) and their inbetween distances are formed by taking the \textit{length-cross-ratios}, i.e. certain ratios of products of lengths.
-In the following we will use a specific set of $N(N-3)/2$ independent invariants for the mentioned $N$ points, this choice of invariants taken from \cite{bib:S4} as it is tailored to the needs of our description:
+Instead, one can prove \cite{bib:S5} that the conformal invariants of a set of $N$ points (in position space) and their in-between distances are formed by taking the \textit{length cross ratios}, i.e., certain ratios of products of lengths.
+In the following we will use a specific set of $N(N-3)/2$ independent invariants for the aforementioned $N$ points, this choice of invariants taken from \cite{bib:S4} as it is tailored to the needs of our description: